hanazuki/isc-kea.deb/doc/sphinx/arm/install.rst

 Building with PostgreSQL support
 --------------------------------

-Install PostgreSQL according to the instructions for your system.
+Install PostgreSQL according to the instructions for the system.
 The client development libraries must be installed.
 Client development libraries are often packaged as "libpq".

 Build and install Kea as described in :ref:`installation`, with the following modification.
-To enable the PostgreSQL database code, at the "configure" step (see :ref:`configure`), the --with-pgsql switch should be specified:
+To enable the PostgreSQL database code, at the "configure" step (see :ref:`configure`), the ``--with-pgsql`` switch should be
+specified:

 .. code-block:: console